GabrielGCardoso/atm_simulator/README.md

-##A simple challenge to do a simulated ATM machine terminal
+## A challenge to do a simulated ATM machine api
 docs will be right [here](docs/main.md)